I Think I Am Pregnant: Now What?

 - Nausea is a common pregnancy symptom, but not so much with PMS.

 - Food cravings or aversions are more intense with pregnancy.

 - Cramps can be intense before menstruation but are milder in the early stages of pregnancy.

 Buying a multitude of pregnancy tests can get expensive, especially if you are testing too early.
 There are tests at the dollar stores for (you guessed it) a dollar, or you could buy one test at a superstore or grocery store for $3-$4.
 Some tests come in packs of twos or threes and can range from $10-$15.

 Pregnancy tests can also be found online.
 Testing strips can be as little as $0.32 each and are usually sold in bulk.

 Clinics may give pregnancy tests for free.
 Health care professionals may also give blood tests, which should be covered by insurance.

 Pregnancy Symptoms Before Missed Period

-As stated above, some women can sense that they're pregnant before a missed period due to some early symptoms.
+As stated above, some women can sense that they're pregnant before a missed period due to some early symptoms, usually 1-2 weeks following the missed period (or 5-6 weeks gestational age.)
 Those symptoms are usually pregnancy fatigue, constipation, increase in breast size and sensitivity, and frequent urination.

 Some symptoms can actually be signs of an upcoming period, though.
 Many women experience breast changes before a period, along with some bloating of the stomach.
 On their own, they may not be signs of pregnancy but instead signs of impending menstruation.